Estimation-Aware Trajectory Optimization with Set-Valued Measurement Uncertainties: Set-valued uncertainty measurement model

-In this work, the measurement uncertainty is characterized by maximal ellipsoids, providing a convenient tie-in with the subsequent optimization setup.
-The maximal ellipsoid will bound the set-valued uncertainty observed in our model by a state dependent ellipsoid centered around the nominal linear measurement, $y=Cx$.
-An ellipsoidal set centered at $x_0$ is defined as,
+The set of possible outputs with respect to the measurement uncertainty set ${\cal E}$ is defined as $\mathcal{Y}_{\bm x}=h(\bm x) \oplus {\cal E}$, where ``$\oplus$'' denotes the set addition;\footnote{The set generated by adding $h(\bm x)$ to all elements of ${\cal E}$.} ${\cal E}$ encodes the uncertainty in the observations due to noise, disturbances, or other unknown parameters effecting the output.
+In this work, the measurement uncertainty is characterized by maximal ellipsoids for which axial radii can be computed.
+The size of the uncertainty set is then defined as the maximum ellipsoidal radius.
+A ``variation'' in this notion of uncertainty is then utilized in the subsequent optimization formulation of estimation-aware planning.
+The maximal ellipsoid will bound the set-valued uncertainty observed in the model by a state-dependent set centered, around the nominal measurement $\bm y=h(\bm x)$.
+A general state-dependent ellipsoidal set centered at $\bm x_0$ is defined as,